PennyLaneAI/pennylane/doc/code/qml_transforms_qcut.rst

  1: ──RY(0.9)────╰Z──//────────╭C──├┤ ⟨Z ⊗ Z ⊗ Z⟩
  2: ──RX(0.3)──────────────────╰Z──╰┤ ⟨Z ⊗ Z ⊗ Z⟩

-To cut the circuit, we first convert convert it to its graph representation:
+To cut the circuit, we first convert it to its graph representation:

 >>> graph = qml.transforms.qcut.tape_to_graph(tape)